NVIDIA-Omniverse-blueprints/earth2-weather-analytics/docs/03_microk8s_deployment.md

 </div>

-Assuming one of the previous two deployments are successful and the DFM API port is forwarded, Earth-2 Command Center can now be launched to use the running service.
+Assuming one of the previous two deployments are successful and the DFM API port is forwarded, the kit app can now be launched to use the running service.
-To configure the Earth-2 Command Center kit app with the correct cache location set the environment variable (update path as needed):
+To configure the kit app with the correct cache location set the environment variable (update path as needed):

 ```bash